weweb-assets/ww-chat-ai/AI.md

 -   For large chat histories, consider pagination or virtual scrolling
 -   The component uses reactive Vue 3 styling with v-bind for dynamic property updates
 -   All styling properties are bindable for dynamic theming
+-   The header will automatically display the chat partner's information based on message history
+-   Right-click events provide coordinates for showing custom context menus at the correct position
 -   Responsive design adapts to container size but may need additional styling for small screens

 Example Basic Implementation: